 Monique became a member of QHVSG when her 36 year old brother Mitchell was murdered in April, 2009.

-Monique is a professional Early childhood educator and has run her own successful business for the last 18 years.
+Monique is a professional Early childhood educator and has run her own successful business for over 20 years.
 She has been a volunteer with QHVSG since 2010 and in 2015 first served on the QHVSG Board of Directors as a General Board Member.

 As a Peer Support Group Leader Monique is aware of the importance of peer support.
 She has supported many members through home visits, telephone support, Court support and facilitating the monthly Gold Coast Support Group meetings.

 Monique is committed to raising awareness in the community, supporting our education programs and providing advocacy for our members.
 She has shown total commitment to making a difference in the life of our members.

 Monique is a dedicated fundraiser and has volunteered at many events.
 Monique is innovative and has been involved in the organising events such as the 2015 Brisbane Walk for Support and Family Fun Day, Annual Night of Recognition and Christmas Celebration and the Children’s Christmas Party.
 Monique was also a key driver behind the Member Weekend retreats which commenced in 2018.

 Monique was recognised for her volunteer efforts in 2014 and 2018 when she was awarded the QHVSG Volunteer of the year.
 In 2022, Monique was joint recipient with her mum Gai Ferrario.

 Monique feels privileged to support our members in memory of her brother, and finds a great deal of comfort in surrounding herself with people who have experienced homicide in their lives.